-Executive Chairman (since January 2021), The Interpublic Group of Companies, a global marketing services company; Chairman (from July 2004 to January 2020) and Chief Executive Officer (from January 2005 to January 2020), The Interpublic Group of Companies; Chairman of the Board and Chief Executive Officer, The MONY Group Inc. (and its predecessor entities), a financial services company, 1997 to 2004.
+Executive Chairman (from January 2021 to December 2021), The Interpublic Group of Companies, a global marketing services company; Chairman (from July 2004 to January 2020) and Chief Executive Officer (from January 2005 to January 2020), The Interpublic Group of Companies; Chairman of the Board and Chief Executive Officer, The MONY Group Inc. (and its predecessor entities), a financial services company, 1997 to 2004.